Boundary Events

 With non-interrupting boundary events, the parent activity remains active/in progress when a boundary event is triggered (which means that the parent activity is not interrupted).
 For example, when a timer boundary event on a user task is triggered after 2 days, this task will remain in progress and the path defined below the timer boundary event is executed.
 When the boundary event’s path reaches the End of boundary path, the workflow will await the completion of the parent activity.

-The current release of boundary events has the following limitations which are actively being developed:
+The current release of boundary events has the following limitation which is actively being developed:

 Read more